og-h7n/Recon/Analysis/readme.md

 ### Make it globally accessible (optional)

-Run `install.sh` to add a `recon` command usable from any directory:
+Run `install.sh` to add a `analysis` command usable from any directory:

 ```bash
 chmod +x install.sh
 ./install.sh
 ```

-This creates a wrapper at `/usr/local/bin/recon` that points back to `main.py` in this folder.
+This creates a wrapper at `/usr/local/bin/analysis` that points back to `main.py` in this folder.
 Once installed, run it from anywhere:

 ```bash